Nursing Teacher Stipend Forgivable Loan (NTSP-Ph.D./DNP)

 - Has achieved a 3.0 GPA on all graduate level work previously taken

 - You have been fully admitted to either the University of Mississippi Medical Center (PhD and/or DNP), University of Southern Mississippi (PhD and/or DNP), William Carey University (PhD only), Mississippi University for Women (DNP only) or Delta State University (DNP only).
 View a list of eligible accredited Schools of Nursing.

 - Agrees to teach in an accredited school of nursing in the State of Mississippi upon completion of degree

-- Must also participate in the Nursing Education Loan/Scholarship Program (NELP)while pursuing the Ph.D. or DNP
+- Must also participate in the Nursing Education Forgivable Loan Program (NELP) while pursuing the Ph.D. or DNP

 - Must not have received or currently be receiving funds from the Rural Health Program